tubiz/voguepay-woocommerce-payment-gateway/README.md

 ## Changelog ##

+### 3.0.0 ###
+*	New: Add support for Voguepay Multiple Stores
+*	New: Added verification check to ensure the payment is sent to the right Voguepay account.
+* 	Fix: Change payment icon

 ### 2.0.4 ###
 * 	Fix: Fix an error on my part that sent the wrong notify url to Voguepay